House prices rising fast in Mansfield as estate agents sell properties 'within hours'

 House prices in Mansfield are rising fast, according to the latest figures, which reveal annual growth of 12.8 per cent.

-And the boom has tempted the boss of one estate agency in town to declare that he had never seen anything like it.
+And the boom has tempted the boss of one estate agency in town to declare he has never seen anything like it.

 The average price of a house in Mansfield in July was £160,855, a rise of £18,000, or 12.8 per cent, over the past year.

-Jordan Mariner, director of Newton Fallowell estate agents, of Market Place, Mansfield, beamed: “In 20 years of being in the industry, I have never seen it like this before.
+Jordan Mariner, director of Newton Fallowell estate agents, of Market Place, Mansfield, said: “In 20 years of being in the industry, I have never seen it like this before.

 “The property market locally has been booming – and still is.
 We can sell a house within days, or even hours.”